Last Updated on: 6th October 2023, 02:30 pm

-When you bring a new pet home, one of the first things you’ll do is pick a good parrot name.
+When you bring a new pet bird home, one of the first things you’ll do is pick a good parrot name.
 Naming a pet bird is fun and essential to the overall bonding process.

 Select an easy-to-remember name for a pet parrot, so a moniker with one syllable is ideal.
 Begin training the bird to respond to its name, and don’t change it to avoid confusion.

 Top 10 Most Popular Parrot Names

 The most well-loved parrot names come from shared sources.

 For example, Tweety belongs to the well-known Looney Tunes character, who knew its name but not its age.
 Even though Tweety wasn’t a parrot, you may enjoy ascribing that name to your new bird friend.

 Other names aren’t bird-specific, like Lucky.
 These are a favorite to tack on to new animal companions.

 If you want your parrot to join the ranks with a popular name, consider the following:

 Male Parrot Names

 The more customized a name is, the more precious it can feel.
-As such, you might want to narrow down your name choices by the sex of your parrot.
+So, you might want to narrow down your name choices by the sex of your parrot.
 It’s natural to give a parrot a human name.

-Some are simple, everyday names for males, while others are fun and cute.
+Some are simple names for males, while others are fun and cute.
 Try spending a day or two with your parrot and get a feel for its unique personality.
 Which of these would fit the bird best?

 Female Parrot Names